SaadBadr/Image-Compression/README.md

 #### **consoleUser.py** modes:
 ------------
-There is three modes and the user will asked to choose one from them after running **consoleUser.py**
+There is three modes and the user will be asked to choose one from them after running **consoleUser.py**
 1. Encode then Decode the same files
 2. Encode only
 3. Decode only